jboone/gr-tpms/README.md

     cmake ..
     make
     sudo make install
+    sudo ldconfig   # only if you're using Linux

 If you have trouble building or running gr-tpms, check that you have all the dependencies installed.
 Also, review your CMake configuration by running